LiuBioinfo/SeqOthello/README.md

 1. Create example set of k-mers and the script to construct SeqOthello.

-    Execute ``createToy.sh`` in the source folder, and the following folder/files will be generated.
+    After compiling, execute ``createToy.sh`` in the source folder.

     ```./createToy.sh```

-    Run ``tree -d example/`` to list the generated files.
+    The following folder/files will be generated.
+You may run ``tree -d example/`` to list the generated files.

     ```
     example